andycrutchlow/nimrod-ipc/README.md

 nimrod-ipc
 ==========

 A simple API for interprocess communication for java using ZeroMQ.
+This can be either 'java-only' jeromq or with native executable zeromq.
+Recently tested against jeromq 0.5.2 (which is comaptible with zeromq 4.1.7) and native zeromq 4.3.4 and still seems to work.

 ZeroMQ supports many advanced messaging scenarios.
 This API covers two major use-cases which I find useful when developing enterprise/distributed applications whilst requiring minimal configuration and code to use these features :